liiight/notifiers/source/about.rst

 Snake Case
 ~~~~~~~~~~

-While the majority of providers already expect lower case and speicfically snake cased properties in their request, some do not.
+While the majority of providers already expect lower case and specifically snake cased properties in their request, some do not.
 Notifiers normalizes this by making all request properties snake case and converting to relevant usage behind the scenes.

 Reserved words issue